rivt-info/rivtinfo.github.io/docs/_sources/index.md.txt

 document clarity and completeness - which improves cost, quality and timeliness.

-Because land changes slowly, road maps only need updates, not re-creation.
+Because land changes slowly road maps only need updates, not re-creation.
 Many engineering technologies also change slowly.
 Assembling engineering documents from existing ones saves time and reduces errors.
+Engineering is about integration.
+Integrating known scientific ideas or technologies to solve a problem or financial budgets to produce a result.

-Engineering is about integrating established design methods.
-At the document level this approach needs fluid "cut and paste" editing from existing documents, including:
+At the document level integration means easy "cut and paste" editing to integrate all of the ways engineers describe the world into new documents:

 - text
 - images